-Hydra is an application framework that allows developers to create modular applications that can mix managed (.NET) and unmanaged (native Delphi) code in the same project, creating a seamless user experience while combining the best technologies available from either platform.
+Hydra is an application framework that allows developers to create modular applications that can mix managed (.NET and Java) and unmanaged (Delphi and Island) code in the same project, creating a seamless user experience while combining the best technologies available from either platform.

 These are the two most common use cases for Hydra:

 But Hydra also handles many additional scenarios, as well:

 As a Delphi developer, chances are you have a long-standing code base for an application (or many) written in Delphi, possibly with many million lines of code and many developers-years invested into a strong and well-working codebase.